inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

 #### Access the customer database from within Kubernetes

-Now that the tunnel is established, you can connect to the customer's Postgres database from within Kubernetes using its ClusteRIP `prod-database.acmeco.svc.cluster.local`:
+Now that the tunnel is established, you can connect to the customer's Postgres database from within Kubernetes using its ClusterIP `prod-database.acmeco.svc.cluster.local`:

 Try it out: